kareef928/teiko-project/README.md

    - All intermediate files are saved, making debugging and verification easier

 3. Separation of Analysis and Visualization
-   - Analysis scripts (parts 1-4) focus on computation and save results the data folder
+   - Analysis scripts (parts 1-4) focus on computation and save results to the data folder
    - Dashboard (create_dashboard.py) focuses on presentation by loading and displaying saved results
    - Allows for multiple visualization approaches: same data can be displayed in different ways